 Branny has worked with the North Carolina Innocence Inquiry Commission, the conviction Integrity Project, the National District Attorneys Association, and the North Carolina School of Government.
 He is a former Member and past President of the NC Conference of District Attorneys and the Juvenile Crime Prevention Councils for the Eighth District.

 Branny has joined Everett, Womble & Lawrence as an of counsel attorney.
-He focuses on criminal and traffic issues.
+He is currently semi-retired and focuses on Arbitration.
 He resides in Mt.
 Olive, North Carolina, with his wife, Debbie.